GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     from your development environment, so it can perform clean builds.

 1. Create a file called `.gcloudignore` in your `hello` directory.
-Copy the following single line into it.
+Copy the following single line into it:

         #!include:.dockerignore

     This file controls which files are ignored by Google Cloud Build.
-If you do not provide it, gcloud will ignore everything in your `.gitignore` by default.
+If you do not provide it, `gcloud` will ignore everything in your `.gitignore` by default.
 That would cause your `config/prod.secret.exs` to be omitted, which would cause the build to fail.
-By specifying this line, you instruct gcloud to use the contents of your `.dockerignore` file instead.
+By specifying this line, you instruct `gcloud` to use the contents of your `.dockerignore` file instead.

 ## Deploying your application